cc-api/cc-trusted-vmsdk/src/python/README.md

-# SDK for CC Trusted API in Confidential VM
+# SDK for Evidence API in Confidential VM

 In confidential VM, the trusted primitives (measurement, eventlog, quote) normally can be accessed via device node like /dev/tpm0, sysfs etc, and different vendor may provides the different definitions.

-This VMSDK following the CC Trusted API design shields the difference introduced by the platform and provides user with unified usage in the confidential virtual machine environments.
+This VMSDK following the Evidence API design shields the difference introduced by the platform and provides user with unified usage in the confidential virtual machine environments.